bondagit/aes67-linux-daemon/README.md

 * mpm version >= 3.5.2
 * boost libraries version >= 1.65.1

-The BeagleBone® Black board with ARM Cortex-A8 32-Bit processor was used for testing ARMv7.
+The BeagleBone® Black board with ARM Cortex-A8 32-Bit processor was used for testing on ARMv7.
 See [Ubuntu 18.04 on BeagleBone® Black](https://elinux.org/BeagleBoardUbuntu) for additional information about how to setup Ubuntu on this board.

 The [ubuntu-packages.sh](ubuntu-packages.sh) script can be used to install all the packages required to compile and run the AES67 daemon, the daemon tests and the [demo](#demo).
 See [PulseAudio and scripts notes](#notes).